 Analogous to pragmas, the set of attributes may be extended by an implementation.
-All GNAT-defined attributes are described in Implementation Defined Attributes section of the GNAT Reference Manual, and these include several that are specifically intended to correspond to other vendors' Ada 83 attributes.
+All GNAT-defined attributes are described in [Implementation Defined Attributes], page 111, and these include several that are specifically intended to correspond to other vendors' Ada 83 attributes.
 For migrating from VADS, the attribute VADS_Size may be useful.
 For compatibility with HP Ada 83, GNAT supplies the attributes Bit, Machine_Size and Type_Class.